-Hoarding conditions occur when a person has an excessive collecting habit and inability to discard objects.
-In some instances hoarding disorders can result in squalor and unsanitary living conditions.
+Hoarding conditions occur when a person has an excessive collecting habit and inability to discard objects or living animals, resulting in extreme clutter in or around a premises.

-Properties subject to hoarding and squalor conditions can have significant impacts on people living in the affected home and also on neighbouring residents.
+Properties subject to hoarding and squalor conditions can have significant impacts on people living in the affected home, their families and also on neighbouring residents.

 - Council Officers are only able to assist with external areas of a property and cannot assist where hoarding and squalor are contained within a residential dwelling.

 - Council's Environmental Health Officers often work with families and care providers to rectify premises where hoarding occurs and support the resident.

-To report a hoarding and squalor premises, please contact our Customer Service Section on 4645 4000.
+To report a hoarding and squalor premises, please contact our Customer Service Section on 02 4645 4000.

 If you are concerned about your own behaviour, or about someone else, the Macarthur Disability Services can offer guidelines and resources.